 Next transfer the dough onto a floured surface and shape it into a rough ball.
 Proof for 1 hour.
 I then divide the dough ball into two roughly equal halves, and place each on to baking paper on baking trays.
 Flour the surface of the baking paper generously.
 With a small floured wooden rolling pin, roll out each dough ball into a rough rectangular shape with a thickness of about 1 centimetre thick.
-Then using a small oiled scraper, make cuts/slits, into the dough and use your hands and the scraper to stretch the dough into shape.
+Then using a small oiled scraper or pizza cutter, make cuts/slits, into the dough and use your hands and the scraper to stretch the dough into shape.
 It will be useful to watch the uTube video before hand on how this is done.
 The video is found in The Bread Kitchen website.
 Proof further 1 1/2 hours, covered with a damp tea towel, and then bake at 220˚C for 20 minutes.

 Remover the fougasse from the oven, use a brush to coat the surface with olive oil, and sprinkle lightly with sea salt crystals.
 Leave them to cool, before enjoying this aromatic bread.

 This is the dough ball after removing the dough mixture from the Kitchen Aid bowl.

 An hour later, the dough has proofed into almost doubling it’s size.
 Time to divide into two.

 The advantage of flouring the baking sheet well, is that when you cut the dough and open up the cut edges to space it, the flour prevents the dough sticking to the paper.

 It helps if you oiled both sides of the scrapper so that when you make the cuts into the dough, the rather wet and sticky dough does not adhere to the scrapper.